giorgitchanturidze/docker-compose-drupal-guide/README.md

 #      - ./mariadb-init:/docker-entrypoint-initdb.d # Place init .sql file(s) here.
       - ./mariadb-data:/var/lib/mysql # Use bind mount
 ```
-> _**Note**: 8 and 9 steps are optional, if you have not idea what they do, you can just this steps and jump to next steps ._
+> _**Note**: 8 and 9 steps are optional, if you have no idea what they do, you can just skip this steps and jump to next steps ._

 **8. _optional:_** Database acceess settings in your `.env` file:
 ```